Ben-L-Stats/BITsurv/README.md

 ## Description
 This package uses the methodology described in the following [arxiv paper.](https://arxiv.org/abs/2406.00730)

-The examples provided in the paper are available in the 'Examples' folder.
+The examples from the paper are available in the 'Examples' folder.

 The package facilitates interval checking for the 7 standard parametric survival models.
 (Exponential, Gamma, Generalised gammma, Gompertz, Log-logistic, Log-normal, and Weibull.)